avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 #### Signup Rewards
 - Upon sign-up, the protocol mints a 10 KCoins reward to each new user with a verified mobile number.
-- The first 40 million users who join the platform gets this award.
+- The first 40 million users who join the platform get this award.
-- The next 100 million users who use get 1 KCoin on signup.
+- The next 100 million users who join the platform, get 1 KCoin on signup.
 This is called `signup rewards`.
+- A total of 500 million KCoins is allocated by the protocol for signup rewards.
 - Users beyond the first 140M ones get a small reward of 1000 KCents on signup.
-- A total of 500 million KCoins is allocated by the protocol for signup rewards.
+This amounts to perpetual minting of 100 Karma coins per new 1 million users.

 #### Referral Rewards
 - The protocol mints 10 KCoin for a user who invited a new person that signed-up to the service, up to 40 million invites.